MilesCranmer/PySR/README.md

 # Eureqa.jl

-Symbolic regression built on Eureqa, and interfaced by Python.
+Symbolic regression built on Julia, and interfaced by Python.
 Uses regularized evolution and simulated annealing.

 ## Running: